stefanoeb/react-native-customerio/README.md

-A react-naative client for the Customer.io [REST API](https://learn.customer.io/api/).
+A react-native client for the Customer.io [REST API](https://learn.customer.io/api/).

+This project was initally forked from https://github.com/customerio/customerio-node

 ## Installation